crithub/crithub/README.md

 Case: It's a laptop, duh
 OS: Ubuntu 20.04 stripped of GUI

-In the future, the Stone will be used together with a Raspberry Pi 4:
+In the future, the Stone will be used together with a Raspberry Pi 4 4GB model:

 ### COBALT-MAINSRV (future codename)